 For specific job and department related enquiries or if would like further information about the recruitment and selection process, I encourage you to speak to Jillian Collard, Aboriginal Strategy Coordinator on (08) 9222 3244.

-Again, thank you for your interest in working with us and good luck with your application.
+Again, thank you for your interest in the Department of Mines, Industry Regulation and Safety and good luck with your application.